Simran-Valecha/Microsft-engage-2022-dastaan/README.md

 7) Here begins the dastaan.

 ## <a name="features"></a>Features :
-1) Autocomplete- While searching for the movie,you are automatically suggested to fill it.
+1) Autocomplete- While searching for the movie, you are automatically suggested to fill it.
-2) Unveil movie details-The name of the movie, genre, release date,overview, poster card are fetched from the api and displayed beautifully.
+2) Unveil movie details-The name of the movie, genre, release date, overview, poster card are fetched from the api and displayed elegantly.
 3) Movie cast- Top 10 cast of the movie is showcased with their original name and the name of the character in the movie.
 4) Poster Card- You can click on 'Know More' to get to know more about your favourite cast,
 5) Suggest similar movies- Display top 10 Recommended movies based on sentiments analysis